How much does a life coach make? This simple question can be answered in several different ways.

 If you’re not certified, it’s still certainly possible to be an effective coach, but it will be much harder to convince potential clients that you bring proven expertise to the table as opposed to your own thoughts and opinions.

-About 90% of coaches that took part in ICF’s Global Coaching Study had received formal training from an accredited institution.
+74% of coaches that took part in ICF’s Global Coaching Study had received formal training from an accredited institution, which is improved from 70% in the previous study.
 To forgo this credential is to put yourself at a significant disadvantage compared to the vast majority of your peers.

 While it can be tempting to skip training and hit the ground running with nothing more than your own life experiences to draw from, it’s probably wise to put yourself in your clients’ shoes.

 Would you take ski lessons from someone who isn’t a certified instructor even if 75% of his peers are?
 Would you learn karate from an instructor with no formal training, even if 75% of karate instructors are indeed certified?

 Needless to say, certified life coach salaries will tend to be greater than those who practice without any formal training.

 Coaches come in all different types.
 While some coaches choose to stay general and offer their services to anyone going through a major life transition or professional hurdle, most coaches prefer to specialize in one of many different areas of focus.
 Here are some examples of the different areas of focus you’ll find: